 The Renewal Corporation will implement the following measures with respect to speed limits.
 Signage indicating the appropriate speed limits will be posted on all roadways and all personnel are required to follow the speed limits at the J.C.
 Boyle Development.
 The speed limit of OR 66 is 35 to 45 mph, 15 mph on Topsy Grade Road, 35 mph on Keno Worden Road, and I-5 has a speed limit of 70 mph.
 On all other roads in the J.C.
 Boyle area, the speed limit is 15 mph unless otherwise posted.
+When roadways are shutdown to public access, speed limits for haul trucks will be established based on Kiewit's best practices and safety guidelines.
 Speed limits will be evaluated for effectiveness and adjusted to maintain and prioritize safety during construction works.